-- Further integrations were made with Gecko forms to facilitate the user booking an open day or campus tour within the chatbot
+Further integrations were made with Campus Management and Gecko forms to allow students to book an open day or campus tour within the chatbot.

 In the first 6 months from launch, Jet handled over 2.6k conversations with prospective students and parents.
 The most popular being accommodation questions, further information on specific courses and open day details.

 The University of Hertfordshire benefited from a 10% increase in open day bookings, thanks to Jet.